Boise Fence Contractors: 2026 Costs & Free Quotes

 • How many fence projects have you completed in the Treasure Valley?

-• Do you have experience with caliche soil in this area?
+• Do you have experience with caliche soil if my property is in west Boise, Meridian, or Kuna?

 • How will you work around my sprinkler system and irrigation?

-• Will you handle the Boise city permit?
+• Will you handle the city permit and HOA approval?

 • What warranty do you offer on labor and materials?

-Boise has a semi-arid continental climate with cold winters (average January low of 24 degrees) and hot, dry summers (average July high of 97 degrees).
-The low humidity is relatively kind to wood fencing, but the intense summer sun and freeze-thaw cycles still take a toll.
+Boise has a semi-arid continental climate.
+January average lows hit 24 degrees; July average highs reach 97 degrees.
+Low humidity is relatively kind to wood fencing, but UV intensity and freeze-thaw cycles still take a toll.

-Vinyl has gained significant market share in the Treasure Valley over the past decade.
-It handles the temperature extremes without cracking, does not fade in the sun, and requires no maintenance at all.
-In newer subdivisions across Meridian and Eagle, vinyl has become the default fence material.
+Vinyl has gained significant market share across the Treasure Valley over the past decade.
+It handles temperature extremes without cracking, does not fade in the sun, and requires no maintenance.
+In newer subdivisions across Meridian, Eagle, and Star, vinyl is the default fence material.

 Soil conditions

-The Treasure Valley has variable soil conditions that directly affect fence installation:
+The Treasure Valley has variable soil that affects every fence install:

-• Sandy soil in some southeast Boise and river-adjacent areas drains well but provides less lateral support for posts, making concrete footings essential.
+• Sandy desert soil — found in southeast Boise and along the river.
+Drains well but offers less lateral support, making concrete footings essential.

-• Rear and side yard fences: maximum 6 feet
+• Rear and side yards: maximum 6 feet

 • Corner lots: sight-triangle restrictions at intersections

-• Setbacks: fences must be within your property boundaries
+• Setbacks: fences must sit fully within your property boundaries

 Vinyl privacy fences

-Vinyl is the fastest-growing fence material in the Treasure Valley.
-It dominates newer subdivisions in Meridian, Eagle, and Star where HOAs often require it.
-White and tan are the most popular colors.
-For a full comparison of vinyl and wood, see our vinyl vs wood fence guide.
+The fastest-growing material in the Treasure Valley.
+Dominates newer subdivisions in Meridian, Eagle, and Star where HOAs often require it.
+White and tan are the most common colors.
+Lifetime warranty is standard from reputable manufacturers.
+For a comparison with cedar, see vinyl vs wood fences.

 Cedar privacy fences

-Cedar is the traditional choice for Boise homeowners who want a natural look.
-It performs well in the dry climate and naturally resists decay.
-Cedar is particularly popular in established Boise neighborhoods like the bench, North End, and the east side.
-See our privacy fence cost guide for detailed cedar pricing.
+The traditional Boise choice.
+Performs well in the dry climate, naturally resists decay, and ages beautifully.
+Particularly popular in the Boise bench, North End, east side, and Nampa.
+See our privacy fence cost guide for cedar pricing detail.

-Chain link is practical for larger Treasure Valley properties, rural lots, and pet containment.
-It covers more perimeter for less money than any other material.
-Vinyl-coated chain link in green or black blends better with the Boise landscape than standard galvanized.
-See our chain link fence guide for options.
+Practical for larger Treasure Valley properties, rural lots, pet containment, and back-of-property perimeters.
+Covers more linear footage per dollar than any other material.
+Vinyl-coated chain link in green or black blends with the Boise landscape better than galvanized.
+See our chain link fence guide.

-Boise requires a permit for most new fence installations.
+Boise requires a permit for most new fence installations, and so do Meridian, Nampa, Caldwell, Eagle, and the smaller Treasure Valley cities.
 Your contractor should handle the application process, including the site plan showing fence location relative to property lines and setbacks.
-For a complete overview of the permit process, see our fence permit requirements guide.
+See our fence permit requirements guide for a full breakdown.

-For tips on evaluating fence contractors in the Boise market, read our guide to choosing a fence contractor.
+For broader guidance on evaluating fence contractors, read our guide to choosing a fence contractor.

-Planning more outdoor improvements?
-We also connect Boise homeowners with:
+Planning a bigger outdoor project?
+We also match Boise-area homeowners with:

 How to get fencing quotes in Boise